dansmyers/AI/1-Search/Notes/1-States_and_State_Spaces.md

 - *successors(s)*, a function that returns the set of states obtained by applying *actions(s)* to *s*

-For now, we're interested in identfying a sequence of actions that move from state *i* to state *g*.
-We're not necessarily requiring the "best" or "most efficient" solution (however we might define those), just *some* plan that solves the problem.
+The goal of the search problem is to identify a sequence of actions that move from state *i* to state *g*.

+### Cost functions and optimality

 Some problems have a cost function, *cost(s, a)*, that returns the cost of applying action *a* in state *s*.
-If it exists, the cost function captures the fact that some actions are more difficult or expensive that others, and we're usually interested in finding a plan with low total cost.
-We'll consider cost-aware search problems in the next unit.
+If it exists, the cost function captures the fact that some actions are more difficult or expensive that others.
+The river crossing problem doesn't have a cost.

+If a cost function exists, we're probably going to be interested in finding the *optimal* plan: the one that achieves the goal with minimum cost.
+That's harder than simply identifying if a solution exists.

+For now, we're only going to consider costless problems, so that optimality isn't a consideration.
+We just want *some* plan that solves the problem.
+We'll consider cost-aware search problems in a future note.

 ## The general solution strategy

-The key to solving planning problems is to **explore the state space**.
+The general approach to solving planning problems is to **explore the state space** in an organized way.
+The basic method is to repeatedly choose a candidate state and generate its successors:

 - Begin with the starting state
 - Generate all of its successor states and store them
-- Choose one stored state and generate *its* successors and store them
+- Choose one stored state, generate *its* successors, and store them
 - Continue this process until you either reach the goal state or have no more stored states to explore, which would indicate there is no feasible plan

 "But wait!", you shout.
 "That's way too vague."